AlibabaCloudDocs/vod/intl.en-US/Short video SDK/iOS short video SDK/Import and editing.md

 - (int)removeMusics;
     ``` |

-    You can play a specific part of a music stream and play the music stream in a specific time period of a video.
+    You can play a specific part of a music stream and play the music stream in a specific period of a video.
 You can run the following sample code to configure properties:

     ```
-    @property (nonatomic, assign) CGFloat startTime;        // The start time of the part to be played in the music stream.
+    @property (nonatomic, assign) CGFloat startTime;        // The beginning of the part to be played in the music stream.
     @property (nonatomic, assign) CGFloat duration;         // The duration of the part to be played in the music stream.
     @property (nonatomic, assign) CGFloat streamStartTime;  // The time when the music stream starts to be played in the playback timeline.
     @property (nonatomic, assign) CGFloat streamDuration;   // The playback duration of the music stream in the playback timeline.
     ```

     For example, play the part from the fifth second to the tenth second in a music stream and repeat this part of music twice from the eighth second of a video.
-You can run the following sample code:
+You can use the following sample code:

     ```
     AliyunEffectMusic *music = [[AliyunEffectMusic alloc] initWithFile: 'The path of the music file'];